Information for Peer Educators

 How to get support

-Your County 4 Coordinator, County Senior Section Adviser and County Commissioner can help you with any challenges you face locally - be that a complicated session, where to get your pin badge or how to get financial support for your sessions.
+Your county 4 coordinator, county programme adviser and county commissioner can help you with any challenges you face locally - be that a complicated session, where to get your pin badge or how to get financial support for your sessions.

-If a girl brings up anything you're worried about, inform the girl's unit Leader and they will take forward our Safeguarding advice.
-You should also go to your 4 Coordinator, County Senior Section Adviser or County Commissioner to get support for yourself.
+If a girl brings up anything you're worried about, inform the girl's unit leader and they will take forward our Safeguarding advice.
+You should also go to your 4 coordinator, county programme adviser or county commissioner to get support for yourself.

 How to learn to deliver more topics

-Also, one of Girlguiding's Trainers might ask you to deliver the Girls Learning to Lead toolkit with them.
-It's a great opportunity to encourage girl-led guiding, try something new yourself and get a taste of what being a Trainer is like.
+Also, one of Girlguiding's qualified trainers might ask you to deliver the Girls Learning to Lead toolkit with them.
+It's a great opportunity to encourage girl-led guiding, try something new yourself and get a taste of what being a Girlguiding qualified trainer is like.

 Log your peer education sessions